Looking for a meal that’s packed with flavor and fresh, colorful veggies? Then you’ll love this pasta primavera recipe!

 - 1 teaspoon garlic minced

 - ½ cup asparagus trimmed

 - ½ cup bell pepper diced, red, yellow or orange

 - 1 cup heavy cream

-Cook pre-made cheese tortellini according to package directions and set aside.
+- Cook pasta al dente according to package directions and set aside.

-In a large skillet add butter, and melt over medium heat.
-Add garlic and saute for a minute.
+- In a large skillet add butter and melt over medium heat.
+Add garlic and cook until fragrant, about one minute.

 - Add zucchini, asparagus, peppers and cook 1 minute more.
 Add broth, bring to a simmer and let cook 2-3 minutes or until vegetables are tender-crisp.